MalayaSociety/the-product-3dadf/content/pages/index.md

       - title: On Any Device
         title_align: left
         content: >
-          The Ivermectin Engineering Suppository synchonises across Android and iOS phones, and on your computer, tablet, or even your car!
+          The Ivermectin Engineering suppository synchronises across Android and iOS phones, and on your computer, tablet, or even your car!
         content_align: left
         actions: